OpenMV Cam H7

 - A full speed USB (12Mbs) interface to your computer.
 Your OpenMV Cam will appear as a Virtual COM Port and a USB Flash Drive when plugged in.

-- A μSD Card socket capable of 100Mbs reads/writes which allows your OpenMV Cam to record video and easy pull machine vision assets off of the μSD card.
+- A μSD Card socket capable of 100Mbs reads/writes which allows your OpenMV Cam to take pictures and easily pull machine vision assets off of the μSD card.

-- A SPI bus that can run up to 100Mbs allowing you to easily stream image data off the system to either the LCD Shield, the WiFi Shield, or another microcontroller.
+- A SPI bus that can run up to 80Mbs allowing you to easily stream image data off the system to either the LCD Shield, the WiFi Shield, or another microcontroller.

 - A 12-bit ADC and a 12-bit DAC.